Some big Prizes will be given away. Don’t miss your chance to win a free heli-ski trip!

 Question: Which Snowbomb Ski Festival location is more fun?

-Answer: Hands down SF ski festival is typically more fun because: (1) it’s bigger (2) more ski resorts (3) more vendors (4) more chances to win prizes and lift tickets/season pass when you play games at the resorts’ info booth (5) four hours of wine/beer tasting.
-Share this page with family and friends and make it a fun filled day together.
+Answer: Hands down SF ski festival is typically more fun because: (1) it’s bigger (2) more ski resorts exhibitors (3) more vendors (4) more chances to win prizes and lift tickets and season pass giveaway when you play games at the resorts’ info booth (5) beer tasting.

 Question: How do I activate my Snowbomb Festival Free Lift Tickets included in the Powder Pass and VIP admission tickets?

 Answer: Important, remember to redeem your 2019 Snowbomb Festival Activation Code to get your free lift tickets before December 1, 2019; enter your festival pack code at http://www.sfskifest.com/activation/

 Video of Snowbomb’s first ski and snowboard festival event at Fort Mason in SF:

 At Sports Basement we have some exciting specials for the winter ski season specifically geared to get families snow-ready.

 Join us for SNOWFEST..